rebelsky/csc207c/_mps/fraction-calculator.md

 > You should be able to follow the examples from the various sample code.
 If not, you can do a search.

+I worked on `BigFraction` objects in the lab.
+Can I use code from the lab in my mini-project?

+> Certainly.
+However, you should make sure to cite your partner.

 ### Beyond the project

 **Can constructors be static?**